 Apply wood stain along the direction of the Spruce wood grain for better absorption and to avoid making bubbles and blotches.

-Plus, apply stain with even pressure on the paint brush to spread stain evenly all over the wood.
+Plus, apply the stain with even pressure on the paintbrush to spread the stain evenly all over the wood.

-Apply a thin coat of stain for a highly efficient protective coating and to dry quicker.
+Apply a thin coat of stain for a highly efficient protective coating and to dry quickly.

 After applying the stain for 2 -3 minutes wipe off the excess stain on the surface with a rag to get a thin stain coating.